adcimon/cheatsheets/streaming/README.md

 ### HLS

 [HTTP Live Streaming (HLS)](https://en.wikipedia.org/wiki/HTTP_Live_Streaming) is an HTTP-based adaptive bitrate streaming communications protocol.
-Resembles [MPEG-DASH](https://en.wikipedia.org/wiki/Dynamic_Adaptive_Streaming_over_HTTP) in that it works by breaking the overall stream into a sequence of small HTTP-based file downloads, each downloading one short chunk of an overall potentially unbounded transport stream.
+Resembles [DASH](https://en.wikipedia.org/wiki/Dynamic_Adaptive_Streaming_over_HTTP) in that it works by breaking the overall stream into a sequence of small HTTP-based file downloads, each downloading one short chunk of an overall potentially unbounded transport stream.
 A list of available streams, encoded at different bit rates, is sent to the client using an [extended M3U playlist](https://en.wikipedia.org/wiki/M3U).

 ### DASH

 [Dynamic Adaptive Streaming over HTTP (DASH)](https://en.wikipedia.org/wiki/Dynamic_Adaptive_Streaming_over_HTTP), also known as MPEG-DASH, is an adaptive bitrate streaming technique that enables high quality streaming of media content over the Internet delivered from conventional HTTP web servers.
-Similar to Apple's HTTP Live Streaming (HLS), MPEG-DASH works by breaking the content into a sequence of small segments, which are served over HTTP.
+Similar to [HLS](https://en.wikipedia.org/wiki/HTTP_Live_Streaming), DASH works by breaking the content into a sequence of small segments, which are served over HTTP.

 ### NDI